Diversity Matters Award

 Cleveland-Marshall Law Alumni Association

 Designed to provide law students with an easy way to meet with, observe, and obtain advice, ideas, suggestions or general information from law school graduates.
 The Mentors will generously volunteer their time and knowledge to assist the law students.
-The students will be those enrolled at Cleveland-Marshall who find themselves in need of advice, guidance or counseling relative to law school, the Ohio Bar Examination, and/or the practice of law.
+The students will be those enrolled at CSU Cleveland-Marshall who find themselves in need of advice, guidance or counseling relative to law school, the Ohio Bar Examination, and/or the practice of law.

 Stephanie Tubbs Jones Summer Legal Academy